Are you sure you want to log out?

-Despite being a serious condition, neonatal sepsis can be treated, especially if it is detected early on.
-The sooner it can be detected, and the sooner treatment can start, the better the outcome would be.
+Despite being a serious condition, neonatal sepsis can be treated, especially if detected early on.

-It primarily affects a newborn’s blood, but it can also affect other body systems.
+It primarily affects a newborn’s blood, but it can also affect the rest of the body.
 A number of things can cause neonatal sepsis, but bacterial infection is the most common source of infection.

 Parents should be especially wary of this illness, and it is important for them to know what signs to watch out for, and what they can do to prevent this from happening to their newborn.